-The Missoulian has an article about how the beetle-killed forests will affect firefighting.
-Read the whole article, but here is an excerpt:
+The Missoulian has an article about how beetle-killed trees affected fire behavior in Montana this summer.
+Here is an excerpt: